-Members have a vested interest in the church so take the time to understand their experience so you can incorporate their needs into strategy.
+Members have a vested interest in the church.
+Invest the time in trying to understand the member experience so you can incorporate their needs into a strategy.

 7. Update Emergency Preparedness Plan

-It seems like it is almost weekly there disasters, mass shootings and unexpected crises erupt.
+It seems like it is almost weekly there are disasters, mass shootings, and unexpected crises erupt.
 Every church should have a plan to activate in the event of an emergency.

-Churches are the light of this very dark world and provides the hope for us all.
-Take the time to plan now for next year so your church can continue to reach your community.
+Churches are the light of this very dark world and provide the hope for us all.
+Take the time to plan now for next year. so your church can continue to reach your community.

 Have you mapped out a plan for 2020 yet?